TheoKondak/kanban-board/README.md

     - content: String

 ```
-TODO explain the schema

 ## Packages Used

 This project has several dependencies.
-To find an exhaustive list please check `package.json, `dependencies`, and `devDependencies`.
+To find an exhaustive list please check `package.json`: `dependencies`, and `devDependencies`.

 ### Axios